-If the transmission fluid leak is small, like the size of a dime, and the transmission fluid level is only a little low, drive it to the nearest garage and have it checked, but use common sense, if you have a massive leak, don't drive it, you could end up walking.
+If the transmission fluid leak is small, like the size of a dime, and the transmission fluid level is only a little low, drive it to the nearest garage and have it checked, but use common sense.
+If you have a massive leak, don't drive it, you could end up walking.

 There's not much you can do to prevent a transmission fluid leak except have your car checked over regularly by a trusted mechanic.
-Transmission seals are made of rubber and are a wearable item, in other words, they don't last forever because the materials wear out like tires and brake pads.
+Transmission seals are made of rubber and are a wearable item.
+In other words, they don't last forever because the materials wear out like tires and brake pads.
 So if your car leaks red fluid, check your transmissions fluid level first, and then take the appropriate action.

-If your car leaks red fluid, and you have questions, use the comment box below, and I will answer your question asap.
-Oh, and one more thing, could you "like" this article on Facebook for me, the button is on this page, it's real easy to do, and you never know who could use this information, thanks, I really appreciate it.
+If your car leaks red fluid, and you have questions, use the comment box below, and I will answer your question ASAP.
+Oh, and one more thing, could you "like" this article on Facebook for me?
+The button is on this page, it's real easy to do, and you never know who could use this information.
+Thanks.
+I really appreciate it.